faenrandir/a_careful_examination/documents/book_of_abraham/olishem/olishem.md

 Genesis 11:31 and Abraham 2:15 set up a geography where Haraan is in between Ur and Canaan.
-If that is the case, then Olishem in the proposed location of Ulisum seems inconsisten with those descriptions.
+If that is the case, then Olishem in the proposed location of Ulisum seems inconsistent with those descriptions.

 Complete argument summarized [here](https://www.reddit.com/r/mormon/comments/m503b8/geographic_problems_with_olishem_and_a_northern_ur/).